 There are many options out there for people that want to invest in alternative methods to fund or supplement their retirement income.
 Some of the more common ways are with Roth IRAs, rental property investments, and stock dividends.
 Ultimately only you and your financial planner can analyze your situation and take steps toward your future.

-If your group needs more education on financial planning for retirement or other benefits, contact us to speak with a benefit consultant.
+If your group needs more education on late start or standard retirement planning for retirement or other benefits, contact us to speak with a benefit consultant.